wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

 = 2.15 =

 * New: **A "Reset" button** has been added to the Media/Assistant Bulk Edit area and the Media/Add New (Upload New Media) Bulk Edit area.
 When clicked, the button clears all of the fields in the Bulk Edit area to simplify the entry of new values.
 * New: An option has been added to the "Media/Add New Enhancements" section of the Settings/Media Library Assistant General tab to allow **moving the Bulk Edit area** to the top of the Media/Add New (Upload New Media) screen, above the drag-and-drop area.
 * New: When WPML is active, **MLA will fix a WPML defect that assigns the wrong term to flat taxonomies** if two or more translations have the same term name.
 * New: Options have been added to the Settings/Media Library Assistant Debug tab that allow control over the PHP error_log file, PHP error_reporting level and MLA_DEBUG_LEVEL without modifying the `wp-config.php` file.
+* New: The Media/Assistant "Search Media by ID/Parent" search has been extended to allow **multiple ID values**.
+If all the "keywords" in the Search Media box are numeric they will be matched against item IDs and item parent IDs in addition to the normal text-based search.
+* New: The Media/Assistant Quick Edit area now displays the item's thumbnail/icon image to make it easier to confirm which item is being edited.
 * New: A new `/media-library-assistant/examples/mla-upload-bulk-edit-example.php.txt` example plugin has been added to demonstrate updates to the Title field from the Bulk Edit area on the Media/Upload New Media submenu.
 * New: The `/media-library-assistant/examples/mla-simple-mapping-hooks-example.php.txt` example plugin has been updated to demonstrate splitting an IPTC value with a regular expression (regex) and updating two custom fields with the results.
 * New: The Portable Object (".po") files are now included in the `/media-library-assistant/languages` directory, facilitating the translation update process.